Conservatories are designed to prevent leaks and draughts, thanks to their water-tight construction. However, they are susceptible to condensation.

 What causes condensation in a conservatory?

-When the hot air meets the colder surface of a window it condenses into water.
+Condensation happens when there is a contrast in temperature and limited ventilation in a room.
+When hot air meets the cold surface of a window, it condenses into water.

-- Ventilate your Conservatory: If you have budget available you may want to consider installing a roof vent or an extractor fan to help circulate the air in your conservatory.
-Alternatively, leaving your windows slightly ajar daily, should help better ventilate your room.
+- Ventilate your conservatory: If you have the budget, you might want to consider installing a roof vent or an extractor fan to circulate the air in your conservatory.
+Alternatively, leaving your windows slightly ajar can help ventilate your room.

-- Consider buying Condensation Catchers: These are handy to have in your conservatory as they capture the excess moisture in the air, stopping it turning into condensation when it hits your windows.
+- Consider condensation catchers: These are useful in your conservatory because they capture excess moisture in the air, preventing it from condensing when it hits your windows.

-- Allow air to flow through your conservatory: Although you especially want to keep your conservatory warm in cooler months through using things such as heaters, or increasing your radiator temperature, you should ensure the air can freely flow through your room.
-We therefore recommend you open your window for a short amount of time daily to allow any excess air to escape.
-Opening the doors from your conservatory to the rest of your home will also help reduce the build-up of excess moisture.
+- Increase air flow: Although you’ll want to keep your conservatory warm in the colder months, you should ensure that air flows freely through the room.
+Consider opening windows for a short period each day to allow excess air to escape.
+Opening the doors into your home will also help reduce moisture.

 Finding a solution to condensation in conservatory